LeeFoulger/gameShieldDll/README.md

 - The main goal is to load maps using only the functions given to use by the game

 ### Info:
-- Launch the game client execuable with `--account test_account --sign-in-code test_code --environment test_environment`
+- Launch the game client executable with `--account test_account --sign-in-code test_code --environment test_environment`
   - `test_account`, `test_code`, `test_environment` can be set to anything

 ### Hotkeys: